snarky-snark/home-assistant-variables/README.md

 # home-assistant-variables

-A custom Home Assistant component for declaring and setting generic variable entities dynamically.
+The `var` component is a Home Assistant integration for declaring and setting generic variable entities.
+Variables can be set manually using the `var.set` service or they can be updated using templates or SQL queries whenever any specified events fire.
+The `var` component depends on the `recorder` component for up-to-date SQL queries and uses the same database setting.

 ## Installation